pydicom/pydicom/doc/guides/user/working_with_overlays.rst

 overlay pixels start 1 row above and 1 row to the left of the image pixels.

-NumPy can be used to modify the pixels, but if the changes are to be saved, they must be bit-packed (using something like :func:`~pydicom.pixels.utils.pack_bits`) and written back to the correct element:
+NumPy can be used to modify the pixels, but if the changes are to be saved, they must be bit-packed (using something like :func:`~pydicom.pixels.pack_bits`) and written back to the correct element:

 .. code-block:: python